judka-uriel/uriel-book/uriel_en.md

 they applied the same tactic of destroying national identity as the Assyrians had used to mix peoples.

-When the Germans were annihilating the Jewish people in the Holocaust, at the same time the Russians were annihilating the Ukrainian people through the Holodomor — such mass murder also constitutes genocide.
+Before the Germans began to annihilate the Jewish people in the Holocaust, the Russians showed an example when they began to annihilate the Ukrainian people through the Holodomor — such mass murder also constitutes genocide.
 The difference is that the German fascists planned to kill all Jews, i.e., to carry out total genocide, while the Russian fascists planned to kill part of the Ukrainian people in order to break the Ukrainians' will to freedom, and to assimilate the rest.
 And now the Russians continue to act according to the same scheme, in order to completely destroy the Ukrainian people — the same “final solution”.

 <!-- I witnessed firsthand how profoundly freedom-loving Ukrainians
 differ from servile Russians when, after the